 Studying at our University requires proficiency in the German language.
-During your application process international prospective students will be asked to furnish relevant proof that they have it; however, they also may be able to take a language course at the university.
+During your application process international prospective students will be asked to furnish relevant proof that they have it.
+Admission on the condition that the required language skills will be submitted at a later date is not possible.
+However, it is possible to take a language course at the university.
+When you have reached the required language level, you can then apply for a German-language study program.

 The teaching language of the Bachelor’s programs and of most Master’s programs at the University of Stuttgart is German.
 Therefore, a good knowledge of the German language is absolutely necessary for successful studies.
 The University of Stuttgart requires proof of German language proficiency from all study applicants.
-It is important to start learning German while you are still in your country of origin (for example at a Goethe Institute).
+Sufficient German language skills must be proven at the time of application.
+Therefore, it is important to start learning German while you are still in your country of origin (for example at a Goethe Institute).

 The following examinations and certificates are accepted as proof of German language proficiency: